anshdivu/synota-take-home/README.md

 yarn install
 ```

+## Database Setup (Mac OS)

+1. Use [Homebrew](https://docs.brew.sh/Installation) to install Postgress version 14:
+   `brew install postgresql@14`
+2. Use instructions described by homebrew to either run postgres as a background service or a shell command.
+If you need to check the instructions again run:
+   `brew info postgresql@14`
+3. Create a Database for local development:
+   `createdb synota`
+4. Confirm the id of your shell user using:
+   `whoami`
+5. Create the Postgres `DATABASE_URL` using this pattern:
+   `postgresql://USER:PASSWORD@HOST:PORT/DATABASE`
+   - For you local postgres server the DATABASE_URL should be something like:
+     `postgresql://<user-id>@localhost:5432/synota`

 ### First time setups

-1. Create a Database for local development - `createdb synota`
 2. Create a copy of `.env-sample` and name it `.env` in the root directory.
 Update the env vars especially the `DATABASE_URL`.
 3. Run Database initialization script - `yarn db:init`